Gyeongaa/Asian_clock/README.md

 2. Clone the repository
     Open your terminal or command prompt; change the current working directory to the location where you want the cloned directory; run ‘git clone https://github.com/Gyeongaa/Asian_clock.git’ to clone the project repository from GitHub to your local machine.
     Alternatively, you can download the project as a ZIP file by clicking the green 'Code' button at the top of the repository and selecting 'Download ZIP.'
 Extract the ZIP archive to your desired installation location.
+3. Run 'pip install audio_effects'
-3. Run ` pip install -r requirements.txt` to install the dependencies required.
+4. Run ' pip install -r requirements.txt' to install the dependencies required.
-4. Run the project
+5. Run the project
     After setting up the project and its dependencies, you can run the project.
 Refer to the project's README or documentation for detailed usage instructions.